nicm42/100-days-of-code-v2/log 2.md

 **Day 94: 29th March 2021**
 Cypress testing is so strange after Jest/Enzyme/RTL because the way it does assertions has a slightly different language.
 I'd remember cy.get, but spent all my time looking up the rest.
 I tested my IntersectionObservers so quickly in there.
 And started on testing the videos.
 I'm thinking of things that I couldn't test in Jest/Enzyme/RTL because they don't do e2e testing and will have to look up if they can be tested in Cypress.
 I feel like everything you can test as a person you can also test with these tools.

+**Day 95: 30th March 2021**
+Did a whole load more Cypress testing today: of the videos and the links.
+The only thing I have left is that simulating pressing the Enter key on the videos isn't working and I don't know why.
+It's so unusual that I can't find anyone else trying it, they're just pressing enter in inputs.
+But maybe I'll find something tomorrow that tells me why.